MetaCenterCloudPuppet/cesnet-java_ng/README.markdown

 * **native**: native OS repository (mostly with OpenJDK Java)
 * **ppa**: webupd8 PPA repository (with the Oracle Java)

-##### prefer\_version
+#####`prefer_version`

-Sets the heuristics for selecting default Java version and repository.
+Sets the heuristic to prefer Java version over the repository.
 Default: false.

-It is used only when more Java versions is specified.
+It is used only when more Java versions and repositories are specified.

 When *true*: the first specified version is used, if available in any repository.

-When *false*: the repositories ordering is considered first (native OS goes first by default).
+When *false*: the repositories ordering is considered first (by default the native OS goes first).

 ### Functions

-* `java_ng_avail`: Construct list of Java versions
+* `java_ng_avail`: Scans available Java versions and return matching version and repository

 ## Limitations